Places

 Shibuya·¥¥

 Skip It IfYou want a quiet bar.
-Analog gets loud with the music and there can sometimes be a line.
+Analog gets loud with the music.

 Verified by Max (lived in Tokyo 6 months)